Beagles are lovable, but not very trainable, says dog expert

 They're great for kids

-Coren says beagles are sociable and have big, study bones, meaning they're lovable and kids can't hurt them.
+Coren says beagles are sociable and have big, sturdy bones, meaning they're lovable and kids can't hurt them.

 "They're not very large.
 Let's say you have a 110-pound rottweiler or something like that — even if the dog is very sweet, if he spins around quickly, he's going to knock around your two-year-old and maybe hurt him," Coren said in an interview with B.C.
 Almanac's Gloria Macarenko.
 "Whereas a beagle — the big ones will run maybe 35 pounds."